-Think Trees New Mexico is a 501(c)3 non-profit organization dedicated to promote education, training, and appreciation of arboriculture and horticulture throughout New Mexico and across the Southwest.
-Think Trees New Mexico provides training to professionals in the Green Industry of New Mexico and surrounding regions, by hosting an annual arboriculture conference in Albuquerque, NM.
+Think Trees New Mexico is a 501(c)3 non-profit organization dedicated to promoting the education, training, and appreciation of trees, arboriculture and horticulture throughout New Mexico.
+Think Trees New Mexico provides training to professionals in the Green Industry of New Mexico and surrounding regions, by hosting an annual conference in Albuquerque, NM.
 We have hosted this conference since 1986 with an all-volunteer board of committed tree industry members and supporters.

-Think Trees New Mexico strives to bring nationally recognized speakers and local experts to our conference, to provide our audience with up-to-date and relevant information on tree care).
-We believe in the value of trees, not just as amenities in the human environment, but as living entities in their own right.
+Think Trees New Mexico strives to provide our audience with up-to-date accurate, relevant information on trees and their care by bringing nationally recognized speakers and local experts to our conference, We believe in the value of trees, not just as amenities to the human landscape but as living elements in their own right.

-At Think Trees New Mexico, we do think about trees, and we do believe in the value, power and beauty of trees.
+At Think Trees New Mexico, we do think about trees.
+We believe in the value and beauty of trees.

-Be a part of the future – plant a tree today!
+Be a part of the future – plant and care for trees today!!

 EMNRD, Forestry Division